kelseygonzalez/AU-STAT412-612/content/assignment/03-final-project.markdown

 Your report should be **reproducible** and **well-organized**.

+No R code should be be included in the report, unless it is really cool R code or can help elucidate your process.

 ##  Elements of the Final Report

 Your final report must include **all** of the following elements: